apollographql/apollo-kotlin/design-docs/Threading.md

 * HTTP2 connection state with HTTP2 multiplexing, some state is needed there
 * ResponseAdapterCache: This currently caches the `ResponseAdapters` so that they don't have to lookup their field `ResponseAdapters`.
 The fact that this is mutable and that it doesn't work for recursive models encourages to remove that behaviour and look up the custom scalar adapters every time.

 **On the JVM**, synchronization is typically done using locks (or read-write locks for better granularity).

-**On native**, that doesn't work as mutable data cannot be touched by multiple threads.
-Synchronization is usually done using a separate isolated thread as in [Stately](https://github.com/touchlab/Stately) or using the primitive [AtomicReference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/-atomic-reference/) (or the higher level [atomicfu](https://github.com/Kotlin/kotlinx.atomicfu) that works in multiplatform code).
+**On native**, with the [new Memory Manager](https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md), it is now also possible to mutate states from different threads, and [atomicfu](https://github.com/Kotlin/kotlinx.atomicfu) offers locks that work in multiplatform code.

-The section below discuss what to use in what situation, starting the bigger constraints.
+The section below discuss what to use in what situation, starting with the bigger constraints.

 ## Why coroutines in interceptors?